microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ![Pinning metrics charts to a dashboard](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/pin_to_dashboard.jpg)

-Do this for both the SQL Server Active Transactions and the Percent CPU of the VM ScaleSet
+Do this for both the SQL Server Active Transactions and the Percent CPU of the VM Scale Set

 - SQL Server Active Transactions